roitraining/GKE-Remix/gke_and_cloud_sql.md

 1. Do Task 7, Steps 1-6.
 You should have a functional Wordpress deployment
 2. Try creating several posts, and searching for posts.

+---
+Copyright 2023, ROI TRAINING, INC. Please see LICENSE for more details.